Fujifilm X-T100 vs Sony A7R

 It is notable that the A7R has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-T100 lacks such a headphone port.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the A7R has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7R was succeeded by the Sony A7R II.
+Both the X-T100 and the A7R have been discontinued, but can regularly be found used on eBay.
+The A7R was replaced by the Sony A7R II, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-T100 or the Sony A7R – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.